MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-realtime-analytics-dashboard-administrator.md

 > [!INCLUDE[cc-preview-features-no-ms-support](../includes/cc-preview-features-no-ms-support.md)]
 >

-You can enable real-time analytics in Omnichannel for Customer Service and give your supervisors access to real-time metrics and KPIs that reflect the situation in the contact center as agents handle customer conversations coming through multiple channels.
+You can configure real-time analytics in Omnichannel for Customer Service and give your supervisors access to real-time metrics and KPIs that reflect the situation in the contact center as they oversee agents handling customer conversations coming through multiple channels.

 The following real-time analytics reports are available: